-The Ontario Seniors’ Public Transit Tax Credit gives a bit of a financial boost to Ontario’s senior citizens by refunding them a portion of the amount of money they spend on certain types of public transportation.
-It’s a refundable tax credit that allows seniors to claim up to $3,000 of eligible transit expenses incurred on or after July 1, 2017, and receive up $450 refunded from the government yearly.
+The Ontario Seniors’ Public Transit Tax Credit (OSPTTC) gives a bit of a financial boost to Ontario’s senior citizens by refunding them a portion of the amount of money they spend on certain types of public transportation.
+The refundable tax credit allows older adults to claim up to $3,000 of eligible public transit expenses and receive up to a $450 refund from the government yearly.
 While there are many changes to Ontario taxes for 2018, this change may help you keep hundreds of dollars in your pocket.

-- The person claiming the credit must be 65 by Jan.
-1 of the year for which he is claiming the credit.
+- They must be 65 by Jan.
+1 of the year for which they are claiming the credit.

-- The senior must be living in Ontario on Dec.
+- They must be living in Ontario on Dec.
 1 of the same year.

-To illustrate, a person who turns 65 on Feb.
-1 or moves away from Ontario on Dec.
-1 would not qualify for the refund.
+To illustrate, if they turn 65 on Feb.
+1 or move away from Ontario on Dec.
+1, they wouldn’t qualify for the refund.

-- The refund effective date is July 1, 2017, so only transportation expenses incurred after that date are eligible.
+- The Ontario Transit Tax Credit effective date is July 1, 2017, so only transportation expenses incurred after that date are eligible.

 - Only public transport companies operated by the province of Ontario or by municipalities within Ontario are eligible, even if they travel outside the province.

 - Transport must be of the type that typically returns passengers within one day.